The Sky Elevator: Japan's Future Revolutionary Dream Project

 Unlike rockets, which are launched periodically, a space elevator could operate continuously.
 This means that missions can be scheduled more flexibly, and there is no need to wait for specific launch windows.
 This continuous operation is particularly advantageous for commercial activities, such as satellite deployment and space tourism.

 The development of a space elevator opens up numerous economic and commercial opportunities.
-By reducing the cost of access to space, it could stimulate the growth of a space-based economy.
+Reducing the cost of access to space, it could stimulate the growth of a space-based economy.

 Read More: